zeek/package-manager/doc/quickstart.rst

 - set `plugindir` to the location of Bro's default plugin directory (e.g.
   :file:`{<bro_install_prefix>}/lib/bro/plugins`)

-- set `bro_dist` to the location of Bro's source code (if you plan on installing packages that have Bro plugins that require compilation).
+- set `bro_dist` to the location of Bro's source code if you plan on installing packages that have Bro plugins that require compilation.

 With those settings, the package manager will install Bro scripts, Bro plugins, and BroControl plugins into directories where :program:`bro` and